devbambino/tradePilot/README.md

 ---

-### Community & contact
+## 💬 Community & Contact

-- [GitHub Issues](https://github.com/elizaos/eliza/issues).
-Best for: bugs you encounter using Eliza, and feature proposals.
+- [GitHub Issues](https://github.com/elizaos/eliza/issues) - Best for: bugs you encounter using Eliza, and feature proposals.
-- [Discord](https://discord.gg/ai16z).
-Best for: sharing your applications and hanging out with the community.
+- [Discord](https://discord.gg/ai16z) - Best for: sharing your applications and hanging out with the community.

+---

-## Citation
+## 📄 Citation

 We now have a [paper](https://arxiv.org/pdf/2501.06781) you can cite for the Eliza OS:

 ```bibtex
 @article{walters2025eliza,
   title={Eliza: A Web3 friendly AI Agent Operating System},